KevinABV63/cse15l-lab-reports/lab1.md

 The working directory is `lecturel`.

-`cd` goes into a directory if it is in the current working directory, but the argument was a file so nothing happened.
+`cd` goes into a directory if it is in the current working directory, but the argument was a file so the output prints 'not a directory'

-The ouput is an error because it did not do what was intended.
+The output is an error because it did not do what was intended.

 # `ls`